fossas/fossa-cli/docs/references/files/fossa-yml.md

 The branch associated with the project.

 #### `releaseGroup.licensePolicy:`
 The name of the license policy associated with the release group.
+Refer to the [documentation](https://docs.fossa.com/docs/configuring-a-licensing-policy) for addition details on license policies.

 #### `releaseGroup.securityPolicy:`
 The name of the security policy associated with the release group.
+Refer to the [documentation](https://docs.fossa.com/docs/configuring-a-security-policy) for addition details on security policies.

 #### `releaseGroup.qualityPolicy:`
 The name of the quality policy associated with the release group.
+Refer to the [documentation](https://docs.fossa.com/docs/configuring-quality-policies-copy) for addition details on quality policies.

 #### `releaseGroup.teams:`
 A list of team names that are associated with the release group.